-The common European viper is also known as adders.
-They can be found right across the UK mainland.
+The common European viper is also known as an adder.
+Vipers can be found right across the UK mainland.

-Did you know that they’re about two foot long and has a venomous bite?
+Vipers are about two foot long and have a venomous bite.
 They are known to be quite shy and reclusive.
-However, the could bite your ankles or feet in self-defence if they’re being disturbed.
+However, they could bite your ankles or feet in self-defence if they’ve been disturbed.

-A viper bite can cause the pets from swelling, dizziness, nausea or potential allergic reaction.
-The bite can also cause the risk of severe consequences to children and the elderly.
+Aside from humans, an adder’s bite can cause the pets to experience swelling, dizziness, nausea, or potential allergic reaction.
+It can also cause severe consequences for children and the elderly.

 2. Smooth Snake

-Even though the smooth snakes are most likely to be found in Devon, Dorset, Hampshire, Surrey or West Sussex, they are in fact comparably rare.
-In addition, they are also cautious but they can be distinguished by their thinner body, less well-formed scale pattern and lack of venom.
+Even though the smooth snakes are most likely found in Devon, Dorset, Hampshire, Surrey, or West Sussex, they are still comparably rare.
+Also, they are cautious, but they can be distinguished by their thinner bodies, less well-formed scale patterns and lack of venom.

 3. Grass Snake

 Grass snakes are also known as ringed or water snakes.
-This kind of snake usually favours habitats that are close to sources of water.
+This species usually favours habitats that are close to sources of water.

-With that being said, they can swim well and they feed mainly on amphibians.
+They can swim well, and they feed mainly on amphibians.
 Moreover, they are common throughout England and Wales.

-In fact, this non-venomous snake can reach a length of over four foot and it is the largest snake native to Britain.
+This non-venomous snake can reach a length of over four foot, and it is the largest snake native to Britain.

 4. Aesculapian Snake

 Did you know that there are two populations of Aesculapians existing in the UK even though their range is naturally confined to southern Europe?
-Aesculapian snakes can be found in London or North Wales neighbourhoods.
+Aesculapian snakes can be found in the neighbourhoods of London and North Wales.

 5. Slow Worm

-Slow worms make look like snakes and act like one, but they’re considered as one of the native legless lizard types.
+Slow worms may look like snakes and act like snakes, but they’re considered as one of the native legless lizards of the UK.
 Snakes don’t have eyelids as lizards do, so they can be easily spotted when they blink.
 Their colours vary from grey to brown to bronze.

-In addition, they are less withdrawn than the British snake species.
-Also, slow worms can frequently be found in the back gardens up and down the UK.
+Also, they are less withdrawn than British snake species.
+Slow worms can frequently be found in the back gardens up and down the UK.

 6. Sand Lizard

-Sand lizards extinction may be rare, but they can be found near the coast across the country.
+Sand lizards’ distribution may be rare, but they can be found near the coast across the country.
 They are legally protected as a threatened species under the 1981 Wildlife and Countryside Act.

-They are the only egg-laying lizards in the UK and they can be seen during the summer months.
-However, they will shelter underground at night and during winter time.
+They are the only egg-laying lizards in the UK, and they can be seen during the summer.
+However, sand lizards will likely shelter underground at night and during the winter.

 7. Viviparous Lizard

 Viviparous lizards can be seen in a range of colours from greens and greys to oranges and yellows.
-This kind of lizard is considered to be a non-reptile one which gives birth to its live young in every part of the UK and Ireland.
+This species is considered a non-reptile lizard which gives birth to live young instead of laying eggs.
+It can be seen in every part of the UK and Ireland.